PhotoboothProject/photobooth/faq/faq.md

 Now again check if everything is fine (`v4l2-ctl --list-devices`).

-Another problem could be, that you system has `secure boot` enabled.
+Another problem could be, that your system has `secure boot` enabled.
 Disable `secure boot` in the BIOS and try again.

 If you're still having trouble feel free to join us at Telegram to get further support.